bertptrs/beul/README.md

 Beul is a minimalistic futures executor.
 No dependencies, no unsafe rust.
 It simply executes futures.

+"Beul" is Dutch for executioner.
+It's a pun.

 ## Usage

 Simply call `execute` with your future: